aelan1995/allan-io/README.md

-# allan-io
+# Allan.io (CV App v2)

-This is the redesigned version of my personal website, cv-app
+This is the cleaned and TypeScript-ready scaffold for your redesigned CV App built with Next.js.